Leeheejin/Arduroid/README.md

 ## Usage

-Just drag block! and edit sentence! if you have arduino device, even can upload your source code on yours!
+Just drag blocks! and edit sentence! if you have arduino device, even can upload your source code on yours!

 ---